Open Now — 24/7 Plumbing

 Why does my toilet keep running constantly?

 A constantly running toilet is usually caused by a faulty toilet flapper or a problem with the float arm in the toilet tank.
-If the flapper doesn’t seal well, water will keep flowing into the bowl.
-A float arm that is stuck in the up position will also cause continuous running water.
+Water will keep flowing into the bowl if the flapper doesn’t seal well, and a float arm stuck in the up position will also cause continuous running water.

 How do I adjust the float ball to stop my toilet from running?